jimbopulos/employee-info-tracker/README.md

 Once in your editor's terminal, initialize the application and choose your action.

+- Note: You will also need to change the password for the database path in index.js to your own password in order for it to run.

 To run the app, enter the following into your terminal:

 ```md